pbaille/crux-starter/doc/article.md

 (crux/entity (crux/db node #inst "2019") :timed1)
 ;;=> {:crux.db/id :timed1, :value 10}
 ```
-### eviction
+### Eviction
 ``` clojure
 ;; remove all historical versions of a document (crux/submit-tx node
                 [[:crux.tx/evict :one]])
 ```
-### conditional transactions
+### Conditional transactions
-one way to issue transaction only if certain condition is met is to use the `:crux.tx/match` operation
+One way to issue transaction only if certain condition is met is to use the `:crux.tx/match` operation.
-it let you verify the value of a database document against a given value
+It let you verify the value of a database document against a given value
-and issue some transactions only if those are equals
+and issue some transactions only if those are equals.

 ``` clojure
 (crux/submit-tx node